 .@ErrolSpenceJr wants all the 💨 … including The 🐐!

 — PBC (@premierboxing) April 28, 2020

-But you asked any boxer who remains on the scene and in contention – not to mention a two-belt title-holder, if he can beat anyone in his division, you’d almost certainly get a similar response.
+But you asked any boxer who remains on the scene and in contention – not to mention a two-belt ruler, if he can beat anyone in his division, you’d almost certainly get a similar response.